 iv).
 Illegal Running of Softwares

-The person responsible for deliberately running a software in a network or any IT means that resulted to it stopping to function, be impaired, result in crashing, deletion, omission, destruction or alteration of the network or any IT means shall be punished with imprisonment for a period of five years and/or a fine of AED 500,000–AED 1,000,000.
+The person responsible for deliberately running a software in a network or any IT means that resulted to it stopping to function, be impaired, resulting in crashing, deletion, omission, destruction or alteration of the network or any IT means shall be punished with imprisonment for a period of five years and/or a fine of AED 500,000–AED 1,000,000.
 It is still unlawful even if the results listed above are not met.
 Whereas the flooding of emails with messages with the intention for it to “stop functioning, inactivate it or destroy its contents,” will still be punishable with an imprisonment and/or a fine (Article 10).

 v).
 Forgery and Unlawful Acts Concerning Funds/Money